Alencaminha/Java-Swing-Store-Management-App/README.md

 ---

 The aim for this project was for me to have my first experience with Java by using the Swing GUI framework and MySQL database.

+PS: The project was written mainly in the IntelliJ IDEA IDE, but the Swing GUI Forms were not used, instead, all GUI components were handwritten.

 The project is still a work in progress: